 To add a bit of extra fun to the book, it has some excellent comic illustrations by Henry Paker to break up the text.
 Whilst these illustrations are fun, they are also very enlightening and help get the information in the text across.

-Kay’s Anatomy is a really funny, entertaining, enjoyable and light-hearted but very informative book that every school age child should read!
+Kay’s Anatomy is a really funny, entertaining, enjoyable and light-hearted but very informative book that every school age child should read – it covers Key Stage 2 and Key Stage 3 human biology syllabus (in a slightly repulsive way)!
 It’s a fun read whilst at the same time being very educational and an excellent way to learn more about the human body.
 This is definitely a book that will educate and support biology lessons, all in a fun way.

 Available to buy from Amazon here.